matter-labs/zksync-web-era-docs/docs/api/js/utils.md

 ### `create2Address`

-Generates a future-proof contract address using salt plus bytecode which allows determination of a future address before deployment.
+Generates a future-proof contract address using salt plus bytecode which allows determination of an address before deployment.

 :::warning
 - The zkSync Era implementation is slightly different from Ethereum.